Exuma Bahamas Top Attractions

 In this episode, we return to the Bahamas for a truly amazing family vacation in the Exuma Bahamas, a district of the Bahamas consisting of over 365 islands, also called cays.
 With an island for every day of the year, it’s easy to find something to suit any taste – from swimming with sharks to stretching out on beaches so soft you’d swear the sand was made from powder sugar.

 We stayed on Fowl Cay Resort, a private island just north of Staniel Cay that boasts only six villas spread across a private 50-acre retreat.
 Spectacular amenities and crystal-clear, warm turquoise water add up to one extraordinary experience.
 We break it all down for you in this episode – from getting there to navigating around and even the food at the Harbour Club Restaurant.
 If the Exuma Bahamas aren’t on your bucket list, they should be.
-Be sure to visit the Bahamas listing on our Destinations page for some of our pictures.
+Be sure to visit our Bahamas or Destinations pages for more information and pictures.
 Check it out!